Ramón Vázquez

 Ramón Luis Vázquez (born August 21, 1976) is a Puerto Rican professional baseball coach and a former infielder.
-He is currently the bench coach for the Boston Red Sox of Major League Baseball (MLB).
+He most recently served as bench coach for the Boston Red Sox of Major League Baseball (MLB).

 Vázquez played in MLB for the Seattle Mariners, San Diego Padres, Red Sox, Cleveland Indians, Texas Rangers, and Pittsburgh Pirates.
 As a player, he was listed as 5 ft 11 in tall and 195 lb; he batted left-handed and threw right-handed.